DV

 Overview

-AGG and LQD are both bond ETFs from BlackRock that pay monthly distributions, but they target different corners of the fixed-income market.
-AGG tracks the entire U.S. aggregate bond market—Treasuries, investment-grade corporates, mortgage-backed securities, and others—while LQD focuses exclusively on investment-grade corporate bonds.
-The difference in breadth drives meaningful shifts in yield, duration, and credit risk between them.
+AGG and LQD are both broad bond ETFs from iShares, but they track different universes of the U.S. fixed-income market.
+AGG holds the full U.S. aggregate bond market—Treasuries, investment-grade corporates, and mortgage-backed securities—while LQD focuses exclusively on investment-grade corporate bonds.
+The yield difference reflects that tighter corporate credit exposure.

 How they differ